 There is a lot of energy required to get your water into your home from local water sources and filters.
 Conserving water is a simple way to make a big impact.
 Take shorter showers and replace your showerhead with a low flow one.
 Don’t let the faucet run the entire time you brush your teeth or wash dishes.
 When it comes time to buy new appliances, replace them with high efficiency, water saving ones.
 Don’t use sprinklers; if you want to water your lawn, collect rain in a rain barrel to use.

 When something breaks, don’t let your first reaction be chucking it into a dumpster and buying a new one.
 Take the time to try and fix things.
 The internet provides countless videos and tutorials on how to fix a variety of problems.
 If it’s beyond your knowledge or time, consider hiring a local handyman to take a look at it.

 - Buy Local, Natural, and Organic

 Look to farmer markets for your produce; you’re supporting your local farmers, cutting down on pesticide usage, and not forcing cross country and continent delivery of food.
 Buy green cleaning products for your home.
 There are plenty of eco-friendly cleaning products on the market that are high quality, clean-smelling, and still get the job done!
-Stop purchasing synthetic fabrics like nylon and polyester which are made chemically, and opt for natural fabrics that come from plants like our Simply Organic Bamboo bedding.
+Stop purchasing synthetic fabrics which are made chemically, and opt for natural fabrics that come from plants like our Simply Organic Bamboo bedding.

 Being more environmentally friendly doesn’t need to be a hassle.
 You don’t need to be harvesting all of your own produce or living without modern plumbing to make a positive impact on the earth.
 Taking the initiative to make some simple changes here and there will add up to big changes in the long run!